 Robert J. Zalupski.
-Mr. Zalupski, age 56, was appointed chief financial officer of the Company in January 2015.
-Prior to his appointment as chief financial officer, he served as vice president, finance and treasurer for the Company since 2003 and assumed responsibility for corporate development in March 2010.
+Mr. Zalupski, age 57, was appointed the Company's chief financial officer in January 2015.
+Previously, he served as vice president, finance and treasurer of the Company since 2003 and assumed responsibility for corporate development in March 2010.
 He joined the Company as director of finance and treasury in 2002, prior to which he worked in the Detroit office of Arthur Andersen.
-From 1996 through 2001, Mr. Zalupski was a partner in the audit and business advisory services practice of Arthur Andersen providing audit, business consulting, and risk management services to both public and privately held companies in the manufacturing, defense and automotive industries.
+From 1996 through 2001, Mr. Zalupski was a partner in the audit and business advisory services practice of Arthur Andersen providing audit, business consulting, and risk management services to both public and privately held companies in the manufacturing, defense, and automotive industries.
 Prior to 1996, Mr. Zalupski held various positions of increasing responsibility within the audit practice of Arthur Andersen serving public and privately held clients in a variety of industries.

 Joshua A. Sherbin.
-Mr. Sherbin, age 52, was appointed the Company's general counsel and corporate secretary in 2005, and vice president and chief compliance officer in May 2008, prior to which he was employed as the North American corporate counsel and corporate secretary for Valeo, a diversified Tier 1 international automotive supplier headquartered in Europe.
+Mr. Sherbin, age 53, was appointed the Company's general counsel and corporate secretary in 2005, vice president and chief compliance officer in May 2008, and senior vice president in March 2016.
+Prior to joining the Company, he was employed as the North American corporate counsel and corporate secretary for Valeo, a diversified Tier 1 international automotive supplier headquartered in Europe.
 Prior to joining Valeo in 1997, Mr. Sherbin was senior counsel, assistant corporate secretary for Kelly Services, Inc., an employment staffing company, from 1995 to 1997.
 From 1988 until 1995, he was an associate with the law firm Butzel Long in its general business practice.